 If you continue to use a labour hire provider whose application has been refused you may be penalised for using an unlicensed provider.

-By using a licensed labour hire provider you can be assured that they:
+Find a licensed labour hire provider

 You must ensure you comply with your legal obligations by only engaging licensed labour hire providers.